rwinkhart/sshyp/README.md

 This command will allow you to configure the settings necessary for sshyp to function.
 As of right now, sshyp is rapidly changing, and as such, it is a good idea to run "sshyp tweak" after each update.

+Please note that decrypting and reading entries is disabled on server devices for security reasons.
+Only devices configured as clients can use the gpg key to decrypt entries.

 All available options can be found with: